mlpack/mlpack/doc/user/methods/decision_tree_regressor.md

 ---

-Train a decision tree regressor on random mixed categorical data.
+Train a decision tree regressor on mixed categorical data.

 ```c++
 // Load a categorical dataset.